dvdjms/Chaterio/README.md

 ## Brief
 <br>
-For the Capstone project, I worked independently to explore WebSocket technologies, such as socket.io and peerjs, by creating a video chat application.
+For the Capstone project, I worked independently to explore WebSocket technologies, including socket.io and peerjs, by creating a video chat application.
 A rather ambitious task that went beyond the curriculum and provided a massive learning curve.
-This will remain my passion/experimental project until fully functioning.
-Current bugs include multiple renders of the video and jerky responses when a new user enters a room.
-Testing has also become difficult with exploration in https certification, tunnelling via Tailscale, and Chromium.
+MVP has been met but is a little buggy here and there.
+Testing has proved difficult with exploration in https certification, tunnelling via Tailscale, and Chromium.
+This will remain my passion/experimental project.
 WIP.
 <br><br>

 ### MVP